- The Distance Carbon FLZ is a premium lightweight, semi-adjustable, z-fold trekking pole with carbon shaft.

 - Carbon fiber shafts can snap under sideways or torsional stress

-- Sold as pairs (a negative for the minority of folks who only use a single pole)
+- Sold as pairs (a negative only for the minority of folks who use a single pole)

-First, “Distance Z” refers to Black Diamond’s fixed-length z-fold poles, available with either carbon fiber or aluminum shaft.
-They’re the pinnacle of lightweight and packable design but can only be used at one length (available in 10 cm increments).
+“Distance Z” refers to Black Diamond’s fixed-length z-fold poles, available with either carbon fiber or aluminum shaft.
+They’re the pinnacle of lightweight and packable design but can only be used at one fixed length (available in 10 cm increments).

 “Distance FLZ” (with the added “FL”) refers to z-fold poles that adjust somewhat in length via a telescoping mechanism on the top segment.
 As with the fixed-length Distance Z, these are also available with either carbon fiber or aluminum shaft.